The Battlefields of Belgium – Campaigns from WW1, WW2 & Waterloo

 Enjoy an introduction into the military history of the Belgium battlefields from Waterloo to World War One and World War Two.
 Leaving Bruges, we explore the field of Waterloo and visit the Waterloo Memorial Museum.
 We look at subjects like the defeat of Napolean by Wellington and Blucher.
-We then look at the famous battlefields of WW1 as we travel to Flanders and look at the conflict around Ypres.
+We then look at the well-known battlefields of WW1 as we travel to Flanders and look at the conflict around Ypres.
 Seeing sites such as Tyne Cot Cemetery, the Sanctuary Wood Trench Museum and Menin Gate, where we attend the moving Last Post Ceremony.
 Finally we delve into the history of WW2, where we look at the liberation in Belgium in1944, visit Breskens Pocket and see the spectacular Liberation Museum.

 - 4 nights hotel with continental breakfast